tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

 In this lab, you will:

-* Install WebLogic server in a managed instance.
+* Configure WebLogic server in a managed instance.
 * Deploy a sample Java Web Application in WebLogic server.
 * Scan running Java server with deployed Java Web Application in a managed instance.
 * Verify Java server scanning result.